 Plan I requires that you write and successfully defend a thesis worth 6 of the 36 credit hours required for the MS degree.

 Plan II (internship, no thesis)

+Please note the internship option is no longer available, beginning Fall 2016.
 Students who opt for Plan II need to complete 36 graduate credit hours including a 2-credit Internship for which a substantial internship report is written.

 Plan II Guidelines and Requirements.